We’re glad to announce that London, United Kingdom-based band The Miller Test have released a new single, entitled “No Venus Moves.”

-Don’t forget to support this project and to follow on Instagram, Facebook, Twitter, TikTok, SoundCloud, YouTube, and Spotify.
+Don’t forget to support this project and follow The Miller Test on Instagram, Facebook, Twitter, TikTok, SoundCloud, YouTube, and Spotify.
 You can also check out their official website.
 If you enjoy their music and are able to provide monetary support, you might consider downloading it on Bandcamp.

 P.S.
 If you enjoy discovering new artists and fresh new music you can subscribe to this blog Less Than 1,000 Followers and follow the Playlist with all the artists that we have presented here!!!

 If you enjoy this track don’t forget to give it a green heart when you’re on Spotify and add it to your favorite playlist.
 This little action not only saves the track on your music library but also will help the artist, you know that the game’s name for us is “support”.
 Thank you!!!